-Browns re-signing returner JoJo Natson, LB Walker visiting
+AP source: Browns agree to terms with former Rams CB Hill

 On Wednesday night, the Browns agreed to terms on a one-year, $2.3 million contract with wide receiver — and fan favorite — Rashard Higgins.
 The 26-year-old caught 39 passes and scored four touchdowns last season, and has a strong on-field connection with quarterback Baker Mayfield.

-The Browns continue to look for help on defense, and Thursday they’re hosting free agent linebacker Anthony Walker, who spent the past four seasons with Indianapolis.
+The Browns continue to look for help on defense, and Thursday they hosted free agent linebacker Anthony Walker, who spent the past four seasons with Indianapolis.
 He’s started 46 games over the past three seasons.

 Walker is a possible replacement for B.J.
 Goodson, who is a free agent; it’s not yet known if the Browns will re-sign him.
 He was solid in his first season with Cleveland, handling the defensive signal calls for coordinator Joe Woods.